Stevent-fei/sealer/docs/site/src/index.md

   details: You can push CloudImage to registry and share it to anyone
 - title: Run
   details: Run kubernetes cluster with you dependencies and you applications in few minute on anywhere
-footer: 'The Linux Foundation® (TLF) has registered trademarks and uses trademarks.
-For a list of TLF trademarks, see [Trademark Usage](https://www.linuxfoundation.org/trademark-usage/)'
+footer: The Linux Foundation® (TLF) has registered trademarks and uses trademarks.
+For a list of TLF trademarks, see <a href="https://www.linuxfoundation.org/trademark-usage/">Trademark Usage</a>
 ---

 # Build&Share&Run a User-defined kubernetes